 c.
-Powerhouse Two.
+Powerhouse Two (PH2).

-- 1. If either or both of the fishway auxiliary water turbines is unable to provide water sufficient to meet full criteria, the adult facilities will be operated according to Table Bon-13, Emergency Operations for Bonneville Powerhouse Two AWS Systems Operations or until a fishway head of 1' is achieved. - 2.
+- 1. If either or both of the fishway auxiliary water turbines is unable to provide water sufficient to meet full criteria, the adult facilities will be operated according to Table Bon-13, Emergency Operations for Bonneville PH2 AWS Systems Operations or until a fishway head of 1' is achieved. - 2.
 Table Bon-13 is a guide for configuring turbine flows, floating orifices, diffuser gates, and main gates during emergency situations when one of the fish turbines has failed or been taken out of service.
-Table BON-13 guidance should be followed to the extent practicable, and shore entrance weirs should be raised in increments or closed as needed to maintain the proper fishway head. - 3.
-If both of the fish unit turbines fail between September 01 and March 31, and repairs cannot be made within 8 hours, coordination with FPOM will occur to develop operational guidelines that may include alternative powerhouse priority operations. - 4.
-Powerhouse Two adult fishway diffusion system valves A3 and A4 were found damaged and have been removed.
+Table BON-13 guidance should be followed to the extent practicable, and shore entrance weirs should be raised in increments or closed as needed to maintain the proper fishway head.

+3. If both fish unit turbines fail between September 01 and March 31 and repairs cannot be made within 8 hours, coordination with FPOM will occur to develop operational guidelines that may include modified powerhouse priority operations.

+4. PH2 adult fishway diffusion system valves A3 and A4 were found damaged and have been removed.
 These valves were designed to be closed when tailwater drops below 11' and 9', respectively.
 Even though the valves cannot be closed, velocity in the channel has remained in criteria.

-Table Bon-13.
-Emergency Operations Table for Bonneville Powerhouse Two AWS.
+Table BON- 13.
+Emergency Operations for Bonneville Dam Powerhouse Two Auxiliary